 - The borrower under a non-recourse debt is not personally liable.
 That means if borrower defaults then the lender can finally recover the dues by seizing the collateral.

-- But if the collateral does not cover the full value of loan then the lender cannot ask the borrower to pay further.
+- But if the collateral does not cover the full value of the loan then the lender cannot ask the borrower to pay further.

 Non-Recourse Loan (Debt) Example